angband/angband/docs/hacking/how-it-works.rst

 The command queue is a first-in, first-out queue that holds and processes commands from the player.
 It is implemented in ``cmd-core.c``.
-The UI frontends add commands to this queue and the commands are read and processed in the main game loop in `game-world.c - process_player()`_.
+The UI frontends add commands to this queue, which are then read and processed by the main game loop in `game-world.c - process_player()`_.
 This decouples the game engine from the user interface, making it easier to support different frontends, :ref:`keymaps <keymaps>` , :ref:`repeat actions <command-counts>`, and automate certain behaviors (e.g., run